Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Flexible databases: Build custom views (table, board, calendar, timeline, gallery)

-- Connected pages: Link docs, PRs, and tasks together in any structure
+- Connected pages: Link docs, PRs, and tasks in any way you need

 - Notion AI: AI writing, summarization, Q&A across your workspace